michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal_demo.md

 This section will talk about how to update your Terminal's look, and will also talk more

-Typically we will always be working in the Windows File system, but for this task we need edit a file that lives on the Ubuntu File system.
-This means that we need to use nano to update the file, since Windows cannot update the Ubuntu file.
+Typically you will always be working in the Windows FS, but for this task we need edit a file that lives on the Ubuntu FS.
+This means that we need to use nano to update the file, since Windows cannot update the Ubuntu file without causing errors.

 At the end, this will add some coloring to your command line, and you command line will be formatted like this:

-`PathToCurrentDirectory[GitStatus]$`
+`WorkingDirectory[GitBranch GitStatus]$`

-IE: `~/codefellows/201/about_me[monday-lab]$`
+IE: about_me[monday-lab x!+]$

+### Add a Working Directory to Windows User

+This step will have you add a directory to the root of your Windows user.

 1. Open the Ubuntu app and type `ls -a`.
 You should see a .profile file there.
 If not, then type `sudo touch .profile`.
 2. Type `sudo nano .profile`.
 This will open the file in the commandline editor nano.